 but then i went and studied figure 1 and realized that (i think; could be wrong) that you are actually describing two steps at once, a meta and a meta contrast; you need to clarify this for the reader

 These are indeed meta-analytic contrasts to determine whole-brain differences between studies that co-activate with one region (e.g. posterior MFC) versus control regions (e.g. middle and anterior MFC).
-The reason these are meta-analytic contrasts is to highlight the differences between sets of related clusters.
-Thus, in the 3-cluster solution, we contrast the co-activation of the three clusters to each other, whereas in the 9-cluster solution, we contrast the co-activation of clusters that correspond to the same zone to each other (e.g. vmPFC vs dmPFC & pgACC).
-We have tried to more clearly explain our methods in lines 231-244, and the caption for Figure 3.
+We conducted these meta-analytic contrasts in order to highlight the differences between sets of related clusters.
+Thus, in the 3-cluster solution, we contrast the co-activation patterns of the three clusters with one other, whereas in the 9-cluster solution, we contrast the co-activation of clusters that correspond to the same zone to each other (e.g. vmPFC vs dmPFC & pgACC).
+We have tried to more clearly explain our methods in lines 231-244, and the caption for Figure 3: [QUOTE].
 We have also avoided using the term “unique”.

 here you insert the additional adj 'specialization,' but given recent critical conversations in the blogosphere, might be better to either drop or use 'func preference profiles'